My life is not my own.

 I love serving the Lord and the fact that He made me to be a pastor.
 Here are 3 reasons why.

 BONUS!
 I love being a pastor because I’m not in this alone.
 Lisa is God’s gift of support for our church and me.
 Her gifts are different from mine, but wow, she sure does make an amiable difference!
 Her love for our people and dedication to the ministry is inspiring.
-She makes my life as a pastor so much easier, and we have fun while doing the work of the Lord.
+She makes my life as a pastor so much easier, and we have fun doing the Lord’s work.

 God is good to give us so many blessings.
 He uniquely blesses me to get to do what I want to do.